techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 There is no real minimum time, nor a need for its own sake that the time be consistent from meeting to meeting.
 For example, if a meeting normally has two presentations, the clinic could be limited to fifteen minutes.
 If there is only one presentation, the clinic could be expanded to fill that missing speaker's time slot.

-If people notify the group of issues in advance (e.g. on a Meetup page) then organizers would have more information with which to adjust the duration accordingly.
+If people notify the group of issues in advance (e.g. on a Meetup page or on Slack) then organizers would have more information with which to adjust the duration.

 #### Clinics for Dev Teams